 If you believe your period is abnormal, it’s important to contact your gynecologist to discuss your symptoms.
 This is especially true if you are considering your future family planning goals.
 Your provider can assess whether your fertility is at risk due to period irregularities, if an underlying condition is to blame, and if additional screening is necessary.
 For many women with an irregular period, one of the first options is to take the birth control pill, which helps to regulate your hormones and your period.
 However, not every woman can benefit from this treatment – your provider can let you know if birth control is recommended for your situation.

 If needed, it is possible to stimulate your body’s ovulation with medication.
 Fertility Solutions offers ovulation induction treatment with Clomid, Letrozole and FSH.
-Women should still discuss their menstruation with their gynecologist prior to consulting with a fertility specialist to rule out an underlying condition, but Fertility Solutions can assist with treatment to assist with ovulation.
-Contact Fertility Solutions to learn more about ovulation induction.
+Women should still discuss their menstruation with their gynecologist prior to consulting with a fertility specialist to rule out an underlying condition, but Fertility Solutions can assist with treatment.
+Contact Fertility Solutions to schedule your appointment today.